wow-droid/wow-droid/README.md

-im new to this and would like to havs some one to help me learn how to use github and things alike
+im new to this and would like to have some one to help me learn how to use github and things alike if they have the time not sure  where to even start!